 Alternatively, substitute 1/2 a cup of milk powder for 1/2 a cup of the Easi-Yo mix to dilute the sweetness.
 This method takes a little playing around with the get the mixture right.

 Not Sweet Enough

 If you find regular Easi-Yo not sweet enough or if you mixed up a batch of unsweetened without realising it, you can use it for a variety of savoury dishes or use the methods below.

-Mix in fruit puree: add pureed fruit such as berries or cooked and pureed apple, pear, peaches or other fruit to sweeten the yoghurt naturally.
+Add pureed fruit such as berries or cooked and pureed apple, pear, peaches or other fruit to sweeten the yoghurt naturally.

 Easi-Yo can become tarter the longer it is left.
 If you are leaving it for a full 12 hours you might find it not as sweet as only leaving it for 8 hours.
 Play around with how long you leave it to set to get the right thickness and taste for your family.

 What to use Easi-Yo for

 We have used Easi-Yo as straight yoghurt, sour cream for a variety of meals (the unsweetened Greek version), added it to tikka masala, made amazing muffins my kids love (with a bunch of other ingredients we got for free and super healthy), plus frozen.